-Around 25.8 million tonnes of plastic waste are generated in Europe every year1.
+Around 25.8 million tonnes of plastic waste are generated in Europe every year.
 Less than 30% of such waste is collected for recycling.
-According to estimates, 95% of the value of plastic packaging material, i.e. between € 70 and 105 billion annually, is lost to the economy after a very short first-use cycle2.
+According to estimates, 95% of the value of plastic packaging material, i.e. between € 70 and 105 billion annually, is lost to the economy after a very short first-use cycle.
 Demand for recycled plastic today accounts for only 6% of the plastics demand in Europe.
 To boost the uptake of recycled plastic, the European Commission is taking action to ensure that by 2030 all plastic packaging placed on the EU market is either reusable or can be recycled in a cost-effective manner.
-Cosmetics Europe has started developing a 'plastics sustainability programme' with the intention to actively contribute to the European Commission's Strategy for Plastics in a Circular Economy3.